Shravani1383/OIBSIP/README.md

 Data Science tasks from Oasis Infobyte
 ## Introduction to Oasis Infobyte
 <p>OASIS INFOBYTE is a community of diverse people coming together with similar objectives and ultimate goals.</p>
 <p>OASIS INFOBYTE is all about creating opportunities for leadership development, learning, student engagement, and fostering of shared interests.
-We develop enriching environments and experiences that promote students' knowledge and wellbeing.</p>
+Work on development of enriching environments and experiences that promote students' knowledge and wellbeing.</p>

 ### Tasks from Oasis Infobyte
 * Task 1- Iris Flower Classification